Graduate Diploma in Public Health Law

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

+Sydney Law School offers one of the nation’s leading postgraduate programs in health and medical law.
 The Graduate Diploma in Public Health Law (GradDipPubHL) provides a specialist postgraduate qualification focusing on laws and legal strategies for protecting and promoting public health.

 The GradDipPubHL consists of two core units and two optional units.
 Graduates from either diploma may apply to upgrade to the Master of Health Law (MHL).
 Those with a particular interest in public health law may enrol in the GradDipPubHL, or choose public health elective units within the MHL.